 What is the advantage of using A Loving Alternative together with the services of an Attorney or Agency?

 A Loving Alternative focuses on locating potential birth parents for adoptive families.
-We work with very limited number of active clients; consequently, our average wait to be matched by a birth mother is 9 months for couples without children.
+We work with limited number of active clients; consequently, our average wait to be matched by a birth mother is 12 to 15 months for couples without children.

 Adoption attorneys and agencies do not generally have an extensive search program.
 Their primary focus is to assist you on the emotional and legal aspects of the adoption process.
 By adding the services of A Loving Alternative you may be reducing your wait to be selected by a birth mother from years to months.